About Faculty Governance

 Faculty governance at UNC-Chapel Hill

 As the first state university in the United States to open its doors (1795), the University of North Carolina at Chapel Hill has a long tradition of shared governance in which faculty play key roles in decision-making about academic matters.
-In the university’s early decades, a very small faculty (never more than fifteen men in the university’s first 100 years, according to Documenting the American South’s articles on the history of faculty at the University) worked closely with either a “presiding professor” or, later, early presidents and the Board of Trustees to run the tiny campus.
+In the university’s early decades, a very small faculty (never more than fifteen men in the university’s first 100 years, according to articles on the website Documenting the American South on the history of faculty at the University) worked closely with either a “presiding professor” or, later, early presidents and the Board of Trustees to run the tiny campus.
 As former UNC history professor and Secretary of the Faculty Henry C. Boren notes in his 1993 brief history [PDF] of faculty government at UNC, the faculty’s early minutes reflect a preoccupation with two major issues: student discipline and admissions.
 By the 1830s, the faculty were meeting weekly with President David Lowry Swain, and for the remainder of the nineteenth century, student discipline remained a key focus of faculty activity.
 By the turn of the twentieth century, the University remained small, with only 23 professors, nine instructors, and a librarian.